dianasoares/sharepoint4py/docs/tutorial.rst

 ==========================
 For Office 365 Sharepoint is just as easy.
 The Office365 class grabs a login token from Microsoft's login servers then It logins the Sharepoint site and uses the cookie for Authentication.
 Make sure to put just the root url for the site in Office365 and add Https:// at start. ::

-    from sharepy import Site
+    from sharepoint4py import Site
-    from sharepy import Office365
+    from sharepoint4py import Office365

     authcookie = Office365('https://abc.sharepoint.com', username='username@abc.com', password='password').GetCookies()
     site = Site('https://abc.sharepoint.com/sites/MySharePointSite/', authcookie=authcookie)